bgd-labs/aave-proposals-v3/src/20240527_AaveV3Base_WeETHAaveV3BaseOnboarding/WeETHAaveV3BaseOnboarding.md

 The table below illustrates the configured risk parameters for **weETH**

+the Reserve Factor & UOptimal parameters have been aligned with the mainnet parameters to optimize Aave DAO revenue.

 | Parameter                          |                                      Value |
 | ---------------------------------- | -----------------------------------------: |
 | Isolation Mode                     |                                      False |